saldel/Raspberry-Pi-Translation-Guide/Tools/Files in Crowdin.md

 ![screenshot](images/Crowdin_files_md5.png)

+- Please do not translate names of folders, such as `en/resources`.

 ## Questions and problems

 If you have any questions or problems when translating the different types of files, you can post a question on Crowdin, email your fellow translators, or get in touch with Nina (nina@raspberrypi.org).